roberte777/StatusBoard2.0/README.md

-This is a simple version of an aviation management dashboard I made for an B&C Aviation company.
+This is a simple version of an aviation management dashboard I made for B&C Aviation company.
 The live example of this application can be found here: https://status-board2-0.vercel.app/